 Yogurt is also an easy way to incorporate probiotics into your baby and toddler's diet, which is important for digestive health and strengthening the immune system.

 Not to mention, the active live cultures in yogurt help break down the lactose and protein making it easier for your baby's tummies to digest compared to other dairy products.

 With SO many brands, styles, and flavors to choose from, picking the most nutritious and appropriate yogurt for your baby can be confusing.
 But it’s quite simple.

 Look for plain, pasteurized, whole fat yogurt with “live and active cultures.”

 There’s no need to purchase baby yogurts.
 It’s just a marketing scheme to get you to spend more money.
-Many of these yogurts also contain extra sugar.
+Many baby yogurts also contain fruits as well as added sugars.
 When in doubt, look at the ingredient list.

 Again, stick to plain yogurt.
 Your baby may not take to it at first but keep offering!
 Take advantage of this window of opportunity when babies are most willing to try and accept new flavors.
 If possible, the recommendation is to avoid added sugar until 2 years of age.

 Note that yogurt and all dairy products contain naturally occurring sugars (lactose), which you don’t need to worry about.